Kenley railway station

 Kenley railway station serves Kenley in the London Borough of Croydon in south London.
-The station and all trains serving it are operated by Southern, and it is in Travelcard Zone 6, on the Caterham Line 16 mi 29 chain from London Charing Cross.
+The station and all trains serving it are operated by Southern, and it is in London fare zone 6, on the Caterham Line 16 mi 29 chain from London Charing Cross.
 The station is served by trains from Caterham to Purley, East Croydon, London Bridge and London Victoria.
 It is the last station on this line located within the Greater London area, however Oyster fares are available up to and including the end of the line at Caterham.

 On the London-bound platform (Platform 1) is a staffed ticket office (during some peak hours) and a self-service passenger-operated Ticket Machine.
 A second self-service Ticket Machine is available just outside the Caterham-bound platform (Platform 2) which is suitably located to purchase tickets for the car park which is also located on this side.

 The nearest station with more substantial staffed hours is Purley.